MGSimard/vertexblog/README.md

 - [x] Fix my piece of shit I key by desoldering page down and putting it in I's place
 - [x] Come up with empty folder, filled folder and notepad icons (shortcut and window header icons)
 - [x] Initial position & size of file explorer on first render
-- [ ] Consider windows in task bar
 - [x] Completely disable highlighting outside of notepad text
 - [x] Look at mobile not being able to use the native resize control - yeah that doesn't work on mobile shame I might still support dragging on mobile though
 - [x] Maybe add local clock in task bar?
 Could be dope if you use website on f11
-- [ ] Fix address bar not scaling down past 390px viewport width
 - [x] Create zindex context for window focus order on click
+- [ ] Consider windows in task bar
+- [ ] Check address bar not scaling down past 390px viewport width
 - [ ] Enable show password on creation and login (NIST)
 - [ ] HEAVY IP-based ratelimit on incorrect password attempts
 - [ ] Set up toast for warning, success and confirmation windows